relliky/Tais_Home_Assistant_Config/python_templates/README.md

 8. Move room-specific classes into a `rooms.py` module.
 9. Move output path and YAML/JSON writing helpers into their own module.
 10. Move CLI parsing helpers into their own module.
+11. Move entity naming helpers into their own module.

 Recommended next steps: